kubeshop/testkube/docs/docs/articles/azure.md

 # Testkube Azure DevOps Pipelines

 Testkube's integration with Azure DevOps streamlines the installation of Testkube, enabling the execution of any [Testkube CLI](https://docs.testkube.io/cli/testkube) command within Azure DevOps pipelines.
 This integration can be effortlessly integrated into your Azure DevOps setup, enhancing your continuous integration and delivery processes.
-The Azure DevOps integration offers a versatile solution for managing your pipeline workflows and is compatible with Testkube Pro, Testkube Enterprise, and the open-source Testkube platform.
+The Azure DevOps integration offers a versatile solution for managing your pipeline workflows and is compatible with Testkube Pro and the open-source Testkube platform.
 It allows Azure DevOps users to effectively utilize Testkube's capabilities within their CI/CD pipelines, providing a robust and flexible framework for test execution and automation.

 ### Azure DevOps Extension